 Phytocannabinoids and ECS

-CBD is the most famous therapeutic phytocannabinoid that has shown to be quite helpful in relieving the symptoms of several health issues.
+CBD is the most famous therapeutic phytocannabinoid that has shown to be quite helpful in balancing the Endocannabinoid system.
 CBD is an antagonist of both CB1 and CB2 receptors with low to moderate binding affinity for each of these receptors.
 Research has shown that CBD also has a modulatory effect on the endocannabinoid system.
 It can bind to the fatty acid binding proteins to reduce or slow down the degradation of FAAH to promote the reuptake of anandamide and enhance its activity.
 Not only this, CBD can also interact with the 5-HTA1 serotonin receptors to boost the uptake of serotonin and stabilize mood.

 THC is a partial agonist of both CB1 and CB2 receptors, but it has a strong affinity for the CB1 receptors.
-A controlled quantity of THC is quite helpful in reducing pain, intraocular pressure, and insulin sensitivity.
+Research is being done to link how a controlled quantity of THC can be quite helpful in reducing pain, intraocular pressure, and insulin sensitivity.
 Since THC can form stronger bonds with CB1, it can cause intoxication and a long list of potential side effects.
 A combination of CBD and THC can cause reduced intoxication so that the patient can experience maximum health benefits of tetrahydrocannabinol.

 In addition to THC and CBD, many other phytocannabinoids including cannabichromene, cannabigerol, tetrahydrocannabivarin and Cannabidoil, could also be helpful for keeping the body at its best state.
 More research is required to know how these compounds can work in the body.
 However, we already know that all these phytocannabinoids, along with other nutrients such as terpenes, flavonoids, and healthy fatty acids work synergistically to produce the entourage effect.